of the Curriculum

 faculty web pages and go to the professor's office hours to discuss potential research opportunities.

-At the beginning of each term, the department also hosts a lab-preview event for students to learn about research opportunities for the upcoming semester.
+At the beginning of the Fall term, the department also hosts a lab-preview event for students to learn about research opportunities for the upcoming year.

 Majors and concentrators